 Table of contents

-Crispy potstickers are so impressive and people will ask, how did you do it.
-It’s crispy with a lace bottom that is so simple to create with just three ingredients.
-This recipe whips up in fifteen minutes at most and delivers loaded flavor, texture, and a crisp, cracking sound.
-So yummy!
+Crispy potstickers are so impressive, you don’t need a lot of oil or to deep fry them, and people will ask, how did you do it.
+It’s crispy with a lace bottom skirt that is so simple to create with just three ingredients.

 Potstickers are incredibly versatile because not everything has to be made from scratch and not everyone has time to fold homemade dumplings.
-Same in how I use frozen potstickers for gyoza soup.
-So go ahead and use frozen potstickers for this recipe.

 What is the Crispy layer on the bottom of Potstickers?

-This super easy trick creates a lacy, crackling, crispy layer on the bottom of potstickers, making them irresistibly fun to eat.
-When you pour the crispy-bottom mixture into the pan, it binds all the crispy potstickers together, so when it’s done, you can lift them off the pan as one whole piece.
+When you pour the crispy-bottom mixture into the pan, it binds all the crispy potstickers together with a bubbling lattie skirt, so when it’s done, you can lift them off the pan as one whole piece.

 Then comes the best part—flip it over and crack!
 Break off each lace potsticker one by one, savoring every mouthwatering, tongue-hugging bite. (maybe they should be called crispy top potstickers or upside down potstickers too)